hesslee/mcp-server-altibase/README.md

 # Altibase MCP Server

 ## Overview
 - A Model Context Protocol (MCP) server implementation that provides database interaction and business intelligence capabilities through Altibase.
-This server enables running SQL queries, analyzing business data, and automatically generating business insight memos.
+- This server enables running SQL queries, analyzing business data, and automatically generating business insight memos.
+- This source code is maintained on https://github.com/hesslee/mcp-server-altibase.
-- It is based on https://github.com/modelcontextprotocol/servers/tree/main/src/sqlite and modified for Altibase.
+- This source code is based on https://github.com/modelcontextprotocol/servers/tree/main/src/sqlite and modified for Altibase.
+- This package is uploaded on https://pypi.org/project/mcp-server-altibase.

 ## Components